 There are some consequences of a criminal conviction that may not be immediately obvious to you.
-Your Long Beach criminal defense lawyer needs to discuss these with you extensively in order to make sure that you have understood all of the consequences of conviction.
+Your Long Beach drug crimes lawyer needs to discuss these with you extensively in order to make sure that you have understood all of the consequences of conviction.
 This is especially important, if you decide to plead guilty to lesser misdemeanor charges as part of a plea deal with prosecution.

 Remember, being guilty of a misdemeanor, in the case of certain types of offenses like drug crimes or domestic violence crimes could leave you open to action by your professional licensing agency.
 The California professional licensing or certification agency or board may decide to take action against you, and could even suspend your license.
 In the case of certain types of offenses, you might be required to notify your board or agency about your conviction.